flectra-hq/flectra/doc/howtos/web.rst

 Architecture of the Views
 -------------------------

-Much of Flectra web's usefulness (and complexity) resides in views.
+Much of Odoo web's usefulness (and complexity) resides in views.
 Each view type is a way of displaying a model in the client.

 The View Manager